DeRozan ends Spurs’ skid with late shot to beat Mavs 119-117

 DeRozan and Jakob Poeltl converted three-point plays around two more free throws from DeRozan on an 8-0 run for a 113-104 lead before the Mavericks later scored six straights points to get within one.

-Dallas was down four after another three-point play from DeRozan before Doncic hit a pair of free throws and got a chance at the tying shot after DeRozan missed a corner 3-pointer.
+Dallas was down four after another three-point play from DeRozan, which drew the sixth foul on Porzingis, before Doncic hit a pair of free throws and got a chance at the tying shot after DeRozan missed a corner 3-pointer.

+After DeRozan’s shot, Doncic wasn’t close on a desperation 3 from near midcourt to beat the buzzer.

+“Very disappointing,” said Doncic, who was 2 of 8 from long range as Dallas shot 31% (13 of 42) from beyond the arc.
+“That’s all I’ve got to say.”

 TIP-INS